 Then he discovered keto and a lightbulb went on.
 He started doing research and found Dr. Berg’s videos, devouring any information he could find about the keto lifestyle, fasting, and limiting carbs.

 “The more I learned, the more it all came together and made sense,” said Hunt.
 “Everything that I thought I knew about ‘healthy’ food was wrong.
 Fat isn’t what makes you fat.
-Carbs and high insulin make you fat.
+Carbs and high Fat Storing Hormone make you fat.
 I felt like I had been lied to all of my life about food.”

 His wife, Nicole, and children, Alex and Sarah, were “incredible” in supporting Hunt through his journey.